 - Whisk together eggs and milk.
 In another bowl, stir together the next five ingredients.

 - In an electric skillet, heat 1/4-in. oil to 375°.
 Dip tortellini in egg mixture, then in bread crumb mixture to coat.
-Fry tortellini in batches, adding oil as necessary, until golden brown, 1-1/2 to 2 minutes each side.
+Fry tortellini in batches, adding oil as necessary, until golden brown, 1-1/2 to 2 minutes on each side.
 Drain on paper towels.

 - Meanwhile, in a small saucepan, heat 1 tablespoon olive oil over medium heat.
 Add onion and garlic, cooking until softened.
 Stir in tomato puree, basil, salt and pepper; bring to a boil.
 Reduce heat; simmer, uncovered, 10 minutes.
 Sprinkle with minced fresh basil.